kederi/personalsite/README.md

 ## About Me

 Hi there!
-My name is John Doe, and I am a recent graduate of University of Oklahoma with a Bachelor's degree in Computer Science.
+My name is Kobi Ederi, and I am a recent graduate of University of Oklahoma with a Bachelor's degree in Computer Science.
 I have always been passionate about technology and programming, and I am excited to begin my career as a web developer.

 ## Qualifications